 I am exploring the decline, laying down, and re-establishing of Keighley Preparative Meeting (Yorkshire) in the nineteenth century.
-I am looking into contributing factors for such developments – political, social, and religious.
+I am examining the religious, political, and social, context of change in terms of shifting identities.
+The study will also consider new approaches to the dissemination of historical research and the preparation of a creative exhibition of findings.

 Topics